 - Issuing positive press releases through various online services.

 SEO reputation management involves a massive amount of work and expertise.
 It is advisable to use an experienced online reputation management consultant if you want to push the negative articles away from the first two search results pages.

 Countering an online attack can be a challenge.
 If the attack consists of one person posting negative feedback across multiple sites, your best strategy is to address their problem directly.

-Even a single negative review from a customer can cause massive damage to your reputation, but a subsequent review by that customer which reveals that you did everything in your power to “make things right” is extremely powerful, because it shows your target audience that you stand behind your products and services.
+Even a single negative review from a customer can cause massive damage to your reputation.
+However, a subsequent review by that customer which reveals that you did everything in your power to “make things right” is extremely powerful.
+It shows your target audience that you stand behind your products and services.

 If the negative poster cannot be appeased, you need to protect your brand by providing a reasoned, calm response to their negative posts.
 Readers can then judge the merits of the complaint for themselves.
 If you’ve been pursuing reputation management all along (as you should) your business will already have built up a collection of numerous positive reviews, which will overwhelm the single negative review.